DPenner1/Primell/README.md

     ?run ../Examples/HelloWorld.prime

+Input not starting with `?` are taken to be code and executed immediately on the console.

 # Notes on the source code #

 Don't look at it.
 It's painful.
 If you choose not to heed that warning, read on.
 Though I guess that was implicit.

 - This was originally coded around 2017 in a C# solution.
-Seven years later, I came back to it and ported it to F#, mainly for better infinite sequence support and to bring Primell in a more functional direction (though the mutable assignment function in Primell proved far harder than anticipated).
+Seven years later, I came back to it and ported it to F#, mainly for better infinite sequence support and to bring Primell in a more functional direction (though the mutable assignment function in Primell proved far more challenging than anticipated).
+F# was new to me, I selected it over other functional languages so I still had familiar territory with .NET and ANTLR's C# target.
+- I was speed learning F#, I opted to glaze over access modifiers for the most part, I couldn't usually remember what the default access modifier was for a given context.
+Partially for that reason, I stuck to C# naming and casing conventions, but also I wasn't initially sure if the entire implementation would be F# or just the data structures.
 - On naming, I had originally simply called the language Prime, but changed to avoid potential trademark issue with HP Prime.
 Primell was derived as Prime List Language.
-- I opted not to add the Antlr4 generated files to the `.gitignore` to allow for users to run the project without self-generating the files.
+- I opted not to add the Antlr4 generated source files to the `.gitignore` to allow for users to run the project without self-generating the files.